Project-AirStorm/Airstorm-GFS/.github/ISSUE_TEMPLATE/request-template.md

 ---
-name: Bug report
+name: Request template
-about: Create a report to help us improve
+about: 'Request template '
-title: 'Bug: [Title]'
+title: 'Request:'
-labels: bug, documentation
+labels: request
 assignees: ''

 ---

-# [Bug Title]
+# [Request Title]

 ## Description
-A detailed description of the bug
+A detailed description of the request

 ## Environment
 - Branch: [Branch Name]
 - OS: [e.g., iOS, Windows 10, MacOS]
 - Browser: [e.g., Chrome 120.0]

-## Steps to Reproduce
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 ## Expected Behavior
 A clear description of what you expected to happen.